 I scoured the internet for recipes and started to realize that this was quickly becoming a new cocktail obsession and is technically called ‘frosé’… Genius.
 So I had to find out how to make a rosé slushy as soon as possible.
 I ended up going the route of freezing the wine and blending it all with some watermelon to add a little sweetness to it.
 The recipe is insanely simple and delicious and can be made well in advance for parties.
 Just in time for National Watermelon Day, these slushies make for a great weekend treat with friends.

-A few things to note about making this recipe (full recipe at the bottom of the pot).
+A few things to note about making this recipe (full recipe at the bottom of the post).
 You’ll want to pour the entire bottle of rosé into a jug of some sort prior to freezing it.
 Do not, I repeat, do not leave it in the bottle.
 Once it sits in the freezer for several hours, it’ll be nearly impossible to get the semi frozen rosé out without half of it melting on you.
 It will never entirely freeze due to the alcohol content, which is perfect.
-You may also need to adjust amount of ice depending on the alcohol content and how hard your rose ends up getting.
-Just play around with the amount of ice cubes and watermelon until you get the consistency that you like.
+You may also need to adjust the amount of ice depending on the alcohol content and how hard your rose ends up getting.
+Just play around with the number of ice cubes and watermelon until you get the consistency that you like.

 - One bottle of your favorite rose wine

 - Pour your wine into a large container, one that will allow you to easily pour it out once it partially freezes.
 Do not keep it in the wine bottle because it is too hard to remove it from the bottle once it starts to harden.

 - Freeze for 6 hours or more until it’s mostly frozen.
 It won’t 100% freeze due to the alcohol content